tdilauro/Simplified-wiki/OurCollections.md

 # Subject

-I include every classification that shows up more than 100 times.
+I include every classification that is used for at least 0.5% of the books.
 Every one of a book's classifications is counted, so the number of classifications is much higher than the number of books.

 ## 3M

 3M provides no subject information; we need to get it from OCLC.

 ## Overdrive

+Cutoff point: 271

 * "Fiction" 23862
 * "Nonfiction" 23050